Echeveria derenbergii

-Echeveria derenbergii, the painted-lady, is a species of flowering plant in the family Crassulaceae, endemic to Mexico.
+Echeveria derenbergii, the painted-lady, is a species of flowering plant in the family Crassulaceae, endemic to eastern Oaxaca in Mexico.

 Description

 Echeveria derenbergii is an evergreen perennial succulent, growing to 10 cm, with a dense basal rosette of pagoda-shaped, frosted, bristle-tipped, fleshy leaves.
 It bears racemes of bell-shaped yellow flowers with "painted" red tips in winter.

 Cultivation

 Echeveria derenbergii is cultivated as an ornamental plant for rock gardens and as a potted plant.
-Like other Echeverias, it rapidly produces a colony of small offsets which can be separated from the parent plant.
+Like other species of Echeveria, it produces a colony of small offsets which can be separated from the parent plant.

 In cooler temperate regions, it requires winter protection, as it does not tolerate temperatures below -7 C; but it may be placed outside in a sheltered spot during summer months.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

 Etymology

-Echeveria is named for Atanasio Echeverría y Godoy, a botanical illustrator who contributed to Flora Mexicana.
+Echeveria is named after Atanasio Echeverría y Godoy, a botanical illustrator who contributed to Flora Mexicana.